Madrasah Irsyad Zuhri Al-Islamiah: Irsyadee

 Irsyadee is a now inactive Nasyid group formed in 2007 for the same reason as Nur Irsyad; to raise funds for the Madrasah.
 They launched their debut album last year during Irsyad's 60th anniversary carnival.
 It is made up of five Irsyad secondary school boys.

 Singapore Islamic Hub

-The atmosphere in Irsyad is that of anticipation for their new permanent building at the Singapore Islamic Hub.
-The complex will house the Islamic Religious Council of Singapore, Madrasah Al-Irsyad Al-Islamiah and Muhajirin Mosque.
+The permanent building at the Singapore Islamic Hub has been highly anticipated.
+The complex houses the Islamic Religious Council of Singapore (MUIS) headquarters, Madrasah Al-Irsyad Al-Islamiah and Muhajirin Mosque.

-The building housing Irsyad promises facilities like a school library, auditorium, science and computer laboratories and sports halls Foundation; Singapore Islamic Hub, all of which are either non-existent or inadequate at Irsyad's current campus.
+The building housing Irsyad has facilities like a school library, auditorium, science and computer laboratories and sports halls Foundation; Singapore Islamic Hub, all of which were either non-existent or inadequate at Irsyad's previous campus.

-However, Irsyad is still $7 million short of its target of $16 million needed for the development of the new building.
-The Irsyad Fund Development Unit (FDU) has been set up to raise funds for the new building as well as for the costs of running the school.
+As of 2008, Irsyad was still $7 million short of its target of $16 million needed for the development of the new building.
+The Irsyad Fund Development Unit (FDU) was set up to raise funds for the new building as well as for the costs of running the school.